About the Conference

 Professor Amy Jarmon

-- Federalism and Commerce Regulation in the U.K and European Union
+- Unity and Disunity in European Union Law

 Professor Catherine Barnard